 To unlock protected cells in a worksheet, follow the steps given below.

-- To unlock protected sheet first, click on the Unprotected Sheet button located on the Review tab.
+· To unlock the protected sheet first, click on the Unprotected Sheet button located on the Review tab.
 Type your password, if prompted.

-- Now press Ctrl+1.
-It will open format cells dialog box.
+· Now press Ctrl+1.
+It will open the format cells dialog box.
 Here you have to click on the protection tab.
 See the following image:

-- Now click on Locked check box given on Protection tab and remove its check mark.
+· Now click on the Locked check box given on the Protection tab and remove its checkmark.

-- Now your specific cells are unlocked and rest of the worksheet is still protected.
+· Now your specific cells are unlocked and the rest of the worksheet is still protected.

-- In short, Lock Cell in Excel helps you to lock all cells and specific cells in a worksheet as per your need.
+· In short, Locking Cells in Excel can help you to lock all cells and specific cells in a worksheet as per your need.